PrabhuGithub/test-repo/readme2.txt

 a.
 User "gaurishprabhu"  adds this file to tes-repo
 b.
 User "PrabhuGithub" checks out the change and updates the same and checks it in.
 c.
 User "gaurishprabhu" verifies the change made by "PrabhuGithub" on readme2.txt"
+d.
+Added this line to update this file to test step b.

 Scenario 2 : PullRequest
 a.
 "PrabhuGithub" user is configured for pull request